did-app/www/guides/ruby-on-rails-openid-connect-integration/index.md

 ```

 The redirect url back to your app will include a query parameter containing a one-time code.
-To finish authenticating a user this code needs to be exchanged for a token and user information.
+To finish authenticating a user, this code needs to be exchanged for a token and user information.

-From this user information we extract the `sub` parameter, short for `subject`, this parameter is a stable identifier for the user.
+From this user information we extract the `sub` parameter which is short for `subject`.
+This parameter is a stable identifier for the user.
 A verified email address is also returned as part of the user information.

 This request will require your `CLIENT_ID` and `CLIENT_SECRET`.
-It is good practice to keep these values out of your source code and so we are using environment variables to configure them.
+It is good practice to keep these values out of your source code so we are using environment variables to configure them.

 ### Display Sign Out Button to Authenticated User

-Once a user has authenticated we no longer want to show them a sign in button.
+Once a user has authenticated, we no longer want to show them a sign in button.
 Probably the most helpful thing to show instead would be a sign out button.

 ```erb